mrexclamationmark/GNU-Linux-Configuration/etc/README.md

 **nftables.conf**

-This is a basic firewall configuration that only accepts connections from connections that are established within the system
+This is a basic firewall configuration that only accepts packets from connections that are established within the system

 connections from outside are dropped